hmallen/hab/README.md

 TO DO:
 - Add a couple PiCam video captures to each phase
+- Optimize timeout values for each phase in main camera control script
 - Wire power:  1) RTTY   2) Buzzer   3)Relays
 - Ensure that gas sensors receiving correct (5V) voltage [2.5V was measured after first battery test]
 - Weigh full payload package